tareqWpy/Todo-app-cbv/README.md

 pip install -r requirements.txt
 ```

-Once you have installed django and other packages, go to the cloned repo directory and run the following command
+Once you have installed django and other packages, go to the cloned repo directory and run the following command:

 ```bash
 python manage.py makemigrations